-RECO/CECO Update Outreach Process The public process will engage energy experts, key stakeholders and the Berkeley community in how best to update these ordinances.
+Outreach Process The public process engaged energy experts, key stakeholders and the Berkeley community on how best to update these ordinances.
 City staff have met with stakeholders and the Berkeley Energy Commission hosted a series of workshops to inform residents and businesses and solicit feedback as the draft ordiance was developed.

 Workshops: The Berkeley Energy Commission Workshops held three community workshops on following dates: